Board Of Directors

 BOARD MEMBER, CO-FOUNDER

-Dr. Guillaume is an Assistant Professor of Medicine in the Division of Gastroenterology at Stony Brook University Hospital (SBUH).
+Dr. Guillaume is an Associate Professor of Medicine in the Division of Gastroenterology at Stony Brook University Hospital (SBUH).
 Her clinical expertise is in the management of functional and motility disorders.
 She is the Director of the Gastrointestinal Motility Center at SBUH, which specializes in the comprehensive evaluation of luminal motility disorders.
 Under the leadership of Dr. Guillaume, the motility center provides the latest in innovation and technology to diagnose and treat the entire spectrum of motility disorders.

 She is co-founder of the annual Thought Leaders in GI Motility Symposium held in New York, and a member of many GI organizations including the American Neurogastroenterology and Motility Society.
 Dr. Guillaume has a special interest in diversity initiatives particularly at the undergraduate level.
 She serves on the executive subcommittee for the Renaissance School of Medicine’s admission committee, and is also the Faculty Advisor to the School of Medicine’s Pre-Medical Access to the Clinical Experience (PACE) program.